jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

     * *What enables a computer to do what it does?*
     * *What can a computer compute?*

-* These ideas are a big part of what computer science is
+* These ideas are also a very big part of what computer science is
+* Due to the requisite knowledge required to really get into these ideas, this topic presents a high-level introduction of the underlying ideas

 Finite State Machines/Automata (FSM/FSA)